D4-project/pybgpranking/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PyProject's documentation!
+Welcome to PyBGPRanking's documentation!
 =============================================

-This is the client API for `PyProject <https://github.com/Lookyloo/project_template>`_:
+This is the client API for `PyBGPRanking <https://github.com/D4-project/pybgpranking>`_:

   foo